department-of-veterans-affairs/vets-website/content/pages/education/advanced-training-and-certifications/flight-training.md

 concurrence: incomplete
 ---

-VA can help you pursue a career as a pilot in the aviation industry.
+Want to become a pilot?
+Find out how your VA education benefits can help pay for flight training.

 <div class="call-out" markdown="1">